cjoakim/azure-cosmos-db-vector-search-openai-python/docs/python_day.md

 ---

-## Example Player: Rickey Henderson - Hall of Fame, Statistical Unicorn
+## Example Player: Rickey Henderson

 <p align="center">
     <img src="img/rickey-henderson.jpg" width="50%">
 </p>

+Hall of Fame Player, **Statistical Unicorn** - extremely rare combination of speed and power.
+All-time MLB leader in stolen bases, by far.
+Also very high, statistically, in home runs, triples, walks, IBB, and HBP. playerID henderi01 in the database.

 You can try to use a simplistic query (this example is SQL in Azure Cosmos DB PostgreSQL API) to identify similar players.